carnot-technologies/slate/source/index.html.md

-lat,lon|Current location of car speed|speed in kmph latest_trip | ID of recent trip made by the car
+lat,lon|Current location of car speed|speed in kmph latest_trip | ID of recent trip made by the car flag | 1 if data sync is pending, 0 if all data synced.

 ## Get User Information and Stats